 Trouble at the Top: The Nonprofit Board's Guide to Managing an Imperfect Chief Executive Author: Katha Kissman, 2011.

 This book, published by Boardsource, provides tips, techniques and advice on what a board should do when the chief executive of a nonprofit is being uncooperative, or inefficient.
 To read an excerpt and for ordering information, go to: Trouble at the Top.

 Understanding Nonprofit Financial Statements, Third Edition Author: Steven Berger, 2008.

 This comprehensive text helps to quickly understand complicated financial concepts so that board members are equipped to perform legal and fiduciary responsibilities, to set realistic financial goals, and to evaluate an organization's performance.
 It also includes downloadable content with a ready-made presentation designed to help the entire board understand and review the organization's finances.
-Print: $36 members/ $54 nonmembers PDF: $36 members/ $54 nonmembers.
-To access, go to: Understanding Nonprofit Financial Statements.
+For more information and to order, please visit the Amazon dot com product page.

 Working Across Generations: Defining the Future of Nonprofit Leadership.
 Authors: Frances Kunreuther, Helen Kim & Robby Rodriguez, 2008.

 Published by Kim Klein's Chardon Press, this book provides fresh perspectives and advice on how to work across generational divides to maximize opportunities that will come with future changes in the nonprofit work force.
 The book highlights research findings, real-life stories, and case examples from across the country.
 It offers recommendations on how individuals, organizations, and the nonprofit sector can all have a role in paving the way for more vibrant and expansive sector leadership.
 Available from www.amazon.com.